Dr Siegy Krauss

-Visit Conservation Genetics page to learn more about the current projects.
+Visit the Conservation Genetics section to learn more about the current projects.

 - Establishing genetic guidelines for the effective restoration of seagrass meadows.
 ARC Linkage grant.
 Collaborators: Prof Gary Kendrick (UWA), Prof Kingsley Dixon (BGPA), A/Prof Michelle Waycott (JCU), Dr Liz Sinclair (UWA/BGPA).
 Industry partners: Cockburn Cement, DEC, BGPA.

 - A multidisciplinary research program to assess limiting factors and predict impacts of climate change for endangered Australian orchids.
 ARC Linkage grant.
 Collaborators: Prof Rod Peakall (ANU), Prof Kingsley Dixon (BGPA), Prof Linde (ANU), Prof Barrow (ANU), Prof Ghisalberti (UWA), Prof Hutchinson (ANU).
 Industry partner: BGPA.